frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 hearts, our hope of our definitive meeting with Him?

-"When we eat this bread and drink this cup, we proclaim your death, Lord Jesus, until you come in glory" (Mystery of Faith, *Roman Missal*).
+"When we eat this bread and drink this cup, we proclaim your death, Lord Jesus, until you come in glory" (Roman Missal, *Mystery of Faith*).

 We remind ourselves of the great things to come, that promise of eternal
 life: "I will raise you up on the last day" (John 6:40).